Table of Contents

 The tone of your cover letter will convey your attitude as a candidate.
 It can affect how the reader perceives your intention and credibility.
 These perceptions, in turn, can influence the recruiter’s hiring decision.
 Hence, maintaining a professional, friendly, and optimistic tone is paramount to your application’s success.

 When writing your cover letter, authenticity is important.
 However, you need to be mindful of your tone.
 Even if you have been out of the workforce for a while and would be willing to take any job at this point, avoiding the sound of desperation is a must!
 Appearing too desperate for a job can turn off hiring managers and put your candidacy at risk.
-Rather, demonstrate your interest in the role as employers would typically prefer a candidate who genuinely wants the job.
+Rather, demonstrate your interest and motivation for applying as employers would typically prefer a candidate who genuinely wants the job.

 The main objective of your cover letter is to convince a prospective employer that you are the best candidate for the job.
 This will be conveyed through your choice of words and viewpoint and how you put them together.
 Thus, nailing your cover letter tone and language is imperative, regardless of the industry or position you are applying to.